alexmerren/post-office-simulator/README.md

 # Post Office Simulator

 This application was written as a solution to the coursework for the ECM2433 module.
+It achieved an __84/100__.

 ## Contents